 I remember growing up that my grandparents had a fantastic game table in their family room.
 I would often spend cold winter afternoons playing checkers with my sister or cousins, or whoever happened to be around.
 It was a large wooden table.
-It had a drawer to drop the checkers into as you captured them.
-It sat about 14 feet out directly across from the fireplace.
+Also, It had a drawer to drop the checkers into as you captured them.
+Moreover, it sat about 14 feet out directly across from the fireplace.
 A cup of hot cocoa was the beverage of choice.

 Growing up in the 80s, we didn’t have X-Box or digital tablets with apps.
 We had board games and Rubik’s cubes.
 I was one of the lucky kids to have an early Atari game system.
 I was not an avid video game player, I left that to my sister.